alibaba7447/satellite-tracker/README.en.md

 ## Author

-This project was developed by Manus, an autonomous AI agent.
+This project was developed by Bachir Bouhend.